Gulf Spill Restoration: One Year After Settlement

 It’s been one year since we settled with BP and began implementing our programmatic plan to restore the Gulf.
 Since then, we’ve been busy planning, implementing restoration, and hearing from you about what restoration should look like.

-The Texas, Mississippi, Alabama, and Florida Trustee Implementation Groups requested your projects ideas for restoration.
+The Texas, Mississippi, Alabama, Florida, and Open Ocean Trustee Implementation Groups requested your projects ideas for restoration.
 Florida held a webinar on its restoration planning process.
 They will consider those comments when developing their plans.
 Mississippi held a restoration summit and got feedback on its draft restoration plan.
 Louisiana and Alabama also held public meetings and considered public input when finalizing their first restoration plans.

 The Trustee Council also held its first annual public meeting in September 2016.
 We gave an update on our work since the settlement and described restoration planning activities and opportunities for public engagement.
 We also developed and updated our standard operating procedures, which guide the long-term management, implementation, and administration of settlement.